 Vitamins for seniors

-Men and women above 70 need calcium supplementation because of the decreased absorption of the nutrient.
+Men and women above 70 need calcium supplementations because of the decreased absorption of the nutrient.
 They need to take at least 1200 mg of calcium and 400-420 mg of magnesium per day.
 Seniors need to pay particular attention to vitamins D, A, C, E, K, and B vitamins.

 A pregnant woman will need vitamins that help with fetal growth like bone growth, brain development, circulatory system, and other body systems a fetus needs.
 These vitamins help prevent congenital disabilities and ensure the mum is also healthy.
 These vitamins and minerals are vitamin A, vitamin C, vitamin B, E, Zinc, Iron, Iodine, Folate, and Folic acid.
 It is also important for women to take folic acid before pregnancy, not just during pregnancy, a case for multivitamin use for women in childbearing years.